 It would seem to us that a New World Order should be geared to the needs of the global village, for that is what our planet is becoming.
 It should not presuppose the inevitability of dividing the world into haves and have-nots, and hence the inevitability of a fight to the death between them.
-It requires of the rich to be humble, content and willing to give up for the common good many luxuries that their current lifestyles incorporate.
+It requires of the rich to be humble, content and willing to give up for the common a good many luxuries that their current lifestyles incorporate.
 Their luxuries are not vital necessities, their reward would the happiness of providing the vital necessities for the major part of the human family.
 What else can be more conducive to happiness?
-God must be brought to the equation!
+God must be brought into the equation!

 The word jihad has been frequently used by the Western press over the past few decades, explained directly or subtly to mean “holy war.”
 In point of fact, the term “holy war” was coined in Europe during the Crusades, meaning the war against Muslims.
 It does not have a counterpart in the Islamic glossary, and jihad is certainly not its translation.

 Jihad means “striving.”
-In its primary sense it is an inner struggle, within the self, to rid it from debased actions or inclinations and to exercise constancy and perseverance in achieving a higher moral standard.
+In its primary sense, it is an inner struggle, within the self, to rid it from debased actions or inclinations and to exercise constancy and perseverance in achieving a higher moral standard.
 Since Islam is not confined to the realm of the individual but extends to the welfare of society and humanity in general, a Muslim cannot strive to improve himself or herself in isolation from what happens in his or her community or in the world at large, hence the Quranic injunction to the Islamic nation to take as a duty “to enjoin good and forbid evil” (3:104).
 It is a duty that is not exclusive to Muslims but applies to the human race, which is, according to the Quran, God’s vicegerent (deputy) on earth.
 Muslims, however, cannot shirk this responsibility even if others do.
 The means to fulfil it are varied, and in our modern world encompass all legal, diplomatic, arbitrative, economic, and political instruments.

-Islam does not exclude the use of force by which to curb evil, if there is no viable alternative.
+Islam does not exclude the use of force by which to curb evil if there is no viable alternative.
 A forerunner of the collective security principle and collective intervention to stop aggression, at least in theory, as manifested in the United Nations Charter, is the Quranic reference, “…make peace between them (two fighting groups), but if one of the two persists in aggression against the other, fight the aggressors until they revert to God’s commandment” (49:9).
-Military action is therefore a subgroup of jihad and not its totality.
+Military action is, therefore, a subgroup of jihad and not its totality.
 This was what Prophet Muhammad emphasized to his companions when, returning from a military campaign, he told them, “This day we have returned from the minor jihad (war) to the major jihad (self-control and betterment).”